November 21st 2016

-Interval sessions: Incorporate high-intensity bursts of activity into your sessions to rev up your metabolism, improve the body’s muscle-to-fat ratio and boost cardiovascular health.
+Interval sessions: James also recommends incorporating high-intensity bursts of activity into your sessions to rev up your metabolism, improve the body’s muscle-to-fat ratio and boost cardiovascular health.

-Long, steady runs, cycling and swimming: These exercises are hugely beneficial for the heart and lungs as well as being perfect for those who want to add variety to their workout and provide a less intense alternative for those just starting out.
+Long, steady runs, cycling and swimming: These exercises are hugely beneficial for the heart and lungs as well as being perfect for those who want to add a less intense variation to their workouts.
 According to James: “Swimming and cycling in particular are extremely good as they are low impact on joints which are often slightly worn, sore or arthritic."

 Rather than drawing up a strict workout schedule, Linda suggests incorporating exercise into your everyday life where possible.
 Aim to have around 20-30 minutes of movement a day simply by cycling to work, going for a brisk walk at lunchtime or taking the stairs instead of the lift – all of these will make a big difference.